 This method is slightly more technical; it forces your phone to always install apps directly to the SD card, eliminating the need for using an app to transfer them from internal to SD storage.
 If you’re unfamiliar with the ADB terminal, first read the article ‘How to install ADB on Windows‘.

 Once you have ADB all set up, connect your phone to your PC via USB, and launch the ADB terminal on your computer.
 Now type the following command:

 To reverse it back to normal, type:

-adb shell pm set-install-location 0 If the above command does not work, you may need to completely format your SD card in your PC, re-insert it into your Android phone, and select it as a Portable storage, rather than Internal.
-But if your device was previously treating the SD card as an Internal storage expansion, you cannot simply format it and switch it over to Portable storage, without pretty much factory resetting your phone as well.
-This is because in some Android phones running Marshmallow or higher, the system literally adopts the SD card as an expansion of the internal storage, not as a separate storage device – thus, your SD card will have a bunch of important system data on it, and removing the SD card will cause the Android system to go haywire.
+adb shell pm set-install-location 0.
+If the above command does not work, you may need to completely format your SD card on your PC, then re-insert it into your Android phone, and select it as Portable Storage rather than Internal Storage.
+However, if your device was previously treating the SD card as an internal storage expansion, you cannot simply format it and switch it over to Portable Storage, without virtually factory resetting your phone as well.
+This is because, on some Android phones running Marshmallow or higher, the system literally adopts the SD card as an expansion of the internal storage, not as a separate storage device – thus, your SD card will contain a bunch of important system data.
+Therefore, removing the SD card will cause the Android system to go haywire.